storj/docs/app/(docs)/object-mount/linux/installation/page.md

 1. **Obtain** an Object Mount license key.

     - **Note:** If you do not yet have a license key, you can install Object Mount for Linux in a fully-featured **Free Trial** mode.
 Reach out to your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch) for more details.

-2. **Download** the latest scripted installer or installation package for your Linux distribution.
+    - **Note:** Storj customers have 2 free licenses included.
+To obtain additional licenses or if you are not a Storj customer, reach out to your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch).

-    - **Note:** If you do not have a download link, reach out to your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch).
+2. [**Download**](https://link.storjshare.io/s/ju4fw3iep5pp2bxqioi7dlaaxqgq/object-mount-builds/latest/Linux/) the latest scripted installer or installation package for your Linux distribution.

 3. **Install & Activate** Object Mount.